askeksa/Rose/README.txt

 Just for the fun of it, and because I enjoy using a thesaurus, all keywords in Rose have four letters.

-A Rose program starts with an optional size directive, specifying the width and height (respectively) in pixels:

-- size <expression> <expression>

-If the size is not specified, the resolution will be 352x280 (full overscan).
+A Rose program consists of a number of top-level declarations.
+Except where noted, these are all optional and can appear in any order.
+The various kinds of declarations are described in the following:

-Next is an optional layer configuration, specifying the number of layers and the number of colors in each layer (respectively):
+A form declaration has four numbers which specify the width and height in pixels, the number of layers, and the number of colors in each layer,
+respectively:

-- form <expression> <expression>
+- form <expression> <expression> <expression> <expression>

 The tints are distributed over the layers, so if, for instance, there are 4 colors per layer, tints 0-3 are in the first (backmost) layer, tints 4-7 are in the next layer and so on.

-If no layer configuration is specified, there is 1 layer with 4 colors.
+A program can contain at most one form declaration.
+If no form declaration is given, the resolution will be 352x280 (full overscan), and there will be 1 layer with 4 colors.

-Then, any number of global constants can be defined, called facts:
+A fact declaration defines a global constant:

 - fact <identifier> = <expression>

 The expression cannot contain variables, but the defined fact can be used in all expressions in the program, even ones that cannot contain variables.

-After this comes the color script, which has two parts.
-First, any number of looks, each of which looks like:
+A fact can refer to other facts, but only ones declared earlier in the program.

+A plan declaration, along with any number of look declarations, define the color script:

+- plan <event>*
 - look <identifier> <event>*

-and then the color script itself:

-- plan <event>*

 where <event> is one of: